-Capital Assets: The City's investment in capital assets for its governmental activities as of June 30, 2023, amounts to \$74.6 million (net of accumulated depreciation).
-This represents an increase of \$2.4 million over the prior year.
-The increase is primarily driven by having several major projects in construction in progress, including segments of the Corners Connector trail system, enhancements to the City's facilities, and major transportation related projects.
-In addition to these projects and in conjunction with the implementation of Governmental Accounting Standards Board (GASB) Statement No. 87, Leases, the City was required to report right-to-use lease assets (net of accumulated depreciation) totaling \$426,186.
+Capital Assets: The City's investment in capital assets for its governmental activities as of June 30, 2024, amounts to \$86.7 million (net of accumulated depreciation).
+This represents an increase of \$12.1 million over the prior year.
+The increase is primarily driven by the acquisition of a new office building, completing and/or beginning several major projects, including segments of the Corners Connector trail system, enhancements to the City's facilities, and major transportation related projects.
+In addition to these projects, under Governmental Accounting Standards Board (GASB) Statement No. 87, Leases, the City was required to report right-to-use lease assets (net of accumulated depreciation) totaling \$1.1 million.